How can you make more sales as a professional photographer?

 “.…It can be really casual:

-“‘I just want to take a moment to highlight some of the things that I offer in my studio in case your interested in this for your home.
+“‘I just want to take a moment to highlight some of the things that I offer in my studio in case you're interested in this for your home.
 Look at this beautiful metal wall portrait, and this beautiful album we have here.
 Would you like to take that with you to look through while your child is being photographed?’

 “There are a lot of ways that you can do it.
 [But] make it specific and something important to your process.”